tauhidul0821/coaching-management-system/README.md

 NEXTAUTH_SECRET=your_secret_key
 ```

-### step 5: create secret key use this command or write any string or number without space
+### step 5: create secret key use this command open your terminal or write any string or number without space
 ```bash
 openssl rand -base64 32
 ```